j0i0m0b0o/openOracle-Notes/tradeoff of exponential costs in current accuracy.md

 This is an unrealistic scenario because it assumes there are no other disputers but somehow self-disputes are still needed.
 It also ignores the “dispute and refuse to self-dispute” path, which makes oracle accuracy widen from ±F to roughly ±(F + M × expected move over the settlement time), assuming at least one other disputer pursuing the same strategy.
 Here F can be thought of as the worst-case no-dispute band from fees; in this simplified model we can roughly take F ≈ swap fees + 2 × protocol fees.

+There is another important self-regulating step.
+As the no-dispute band grows, Q increases mechanically, so this moderates the apparent severity of crazy distributions.

 But it is a helpful framing to understand the costs and move toward a more refined oracle game design for time-critical report IDs like liquidations:

 	1. Swap-fee-only up to escalation halt, at which point burn kicks in (M = 1 here makes this distributionally nice since required Q > 0 structurally).